Wood smoke reduction

 The provincial air monitoring station at Courtenay Elementary School has been collecting data since 2011, and tracking how conditions have changed at this location over time.

-Measurements are compared against BC Air Quality Objectives, which specify the maximum allowable concentration of pollutants.
+Measurements are compared against B.C.
+Air Quality Objectives, which specify the maximum allowable concentration of pollutants.

-What we have learned from air monitoring:
+What we've learned from air monitoring

 Image